My Sensei's & Lineage

 JP Nettles Sensei

 I Studied Wing Chun Kung Fu 詠春,and Karate 空手on and off over the next several years between baseball, basketball & football seasons.
-I never really made a commitment to martial arts until 1979 when I had the fortune to meet Gina Campbell who in turn introduced me to her father Grand Master Al Campbell, who I still consider my Sensei to this day.
+I never really made a commitment to martial arts until 1979 when I had the fortune to meet Gina Campbell, who in turn introduced me to her father Grand Master Al Campbell, whom I still consider my Sensei to this day.

 Training with Sensei Campbell in Robert Trias’ original Shorei Ryu 昭霊流for the next three years laid my Karate foundation in stone.
-His attention to detail and Spartan work ethic taught me lessons that I use to this day.
+His attention to detail and Spartan work ethic taught me lessons that I continue to use to this very day.

-I continue to feel a great deal of respect and gratitude for those Senseis, Sergeants & Masters that welcomed me into their homes, training floors and dojos with open arms and instilled in me a true Budo spirit.
+I continue and will always feel a great deal of respect and gratitude for those Senseis, Sergeants & Masters that welcomed me into their homes, training floors and dojos with open arms and instilled in me a true Budo spirit.

 I am forever grateful to the parents that honor me with the opportunity to be a part of their children’s journey.

 I Studied Wing Chun Kung Fu 詠春,and Karate 空手on and off over the next several years between baseball, basketball & football seasons.
-I never really made a commitment to martial arts until 1979 when I had the fortune to meet Gina Campbell who in turn introduced me to her father Grand Master Al Campbell, who I still consider my Sensei to this day.
+I never really made a commitment to martial arts until 1979 when I had the fortune to meet Gina Campbell, who in turn introduced me to her father Grand Master Al Campbell, whom I still consider my Sensei to this day.

 Training with Sensei Campbell in Robert Trias’ original Shorei Ryu 昭霊流for the next three years laid my Karate foundation in stone.
-His attention to detail and Spartan work ethic taught me lessons that I use to this day.
+His attention to detail and Spartan work ethic taught me lessons that I continue to use to this very day.

-I continue to feel a great deal of respect and gratitude for those Senseis, Sergeants & Masters that welcomed me into their homes, training floors and dojos with open arms and instilled in me a true Budo spirit.
+I continue and will always feel a great deal of respect and gratitude for those Senseis, Sergeants & Masters that welcomed me into their homes, training floors and dojos with open arms and instilled in me a true Budo spirit.

 I am forever grateful to the parents that honor me with the opportunity to be a part of their children’s journey.